kdhilli/interview/README.md

-# Interview Project
+# MongoDB REST API

-This project is a simple REST API built using Python.
-The API connects to a PostgreSQL database, and asynchronous functionality is optional.
-You can use any open-source PostgreSQL provider, such as NeonDB.
+This project is a simple REST API built using Python and FastAPI.
+It connects to a MongoDB database and supports asynchronous functionality.

 ## Features
-- REST API using Python
+- REST API using FastAPI
-- PostgreSQL database integration or any database.
+- MongoDB database integration
-- Optional asynchronous functionality
+- Asynchronous functionality
-- Optional poetry if you are comfortable
-- ORM tools would be nice.
-- RUN_README for setup and running would be nice.
+- Unit tests

+## Requirements
+- Python >= 3.9
+- MongoDB database
+- FastAPI, Motor, and other dependencies (see `requirements.txt`)

 ## Getting Started
-1. Clone the repository.
-2. Set up a PostgreSQL database (e.g., NeonDB).
-3. Install the required dependencies.
-4. Run the API server.

-## Requirements
-- Python >= 3.9+
-- PostgreSQL database or any RDBMS or NoSQL (e.g., NeonDB)
-- At least one POST method to create a record in the DB.
-- Simple unit test.
-- Create a PR from this repo.
+Follow the instructions in `RUN_README.md` to set up and run the project.